memgraph/docs/docs/under-the-hood/replication.md

 SYNC mode is the most straightforward replication mode in which the main storage thread waits for the response and cannot continue until the response is received or until a timeout is reached.
-If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will throw an exception.
+If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will return an error.<br/>
-The exception indicates to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.
+The error indicates to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.

 The following diagrams express the behavior in case a SYNC REPLICA would not answer within the expected timeout.